 Base: Naval Air Station Lemoore

 Unlucky call sign: Armpit of the Navy -- supposedly because of the smell and air quality

 Why it's not great: Never heard of Lemoore?
 Yeah, most haven’t.
 As with virtually every other town on this list, Lemoore is almost indiscernible on a map.
 It has all the usual complaints of a remote base town with one notable difference: it is regularly ranked among the nation’s worst for air pollution.

 Most common escape: We could talk about the nearby cities of Visalia or Fresno, but who cares about that when the most beautiful place on earth is literally in your backyard?
-Yosemite National Park is just a couple hours north (and its 20 best hikes!), and Kings Canyon is the same distance east.
-So yeah, Lemoore might not be much to look at, but you are just down the road from some spectacular #nofilter hashtag views.
+Yosemite National Park is just a couple hours north (and its great hikes!), and Kings Canyon is the same distance east.
+So yeah, Lemoore might not be much to look at, but you are just down the road from some spectacular #nofilter #views.

 Surprise silver lining: Another perk of living in the agriculture-heavy Central Valley of California is access to fresh, local eggs and produce through farm co-ops.
 Some even deliver to your door.
 Eating organic and local has never been easier, which is great news for anyone who has watched any documentary on factory farming, ever.

 Why it's not great: The deal breaker here isn’t the backwoods location or the fact that legitimate social functions are called “pig pickins.”
 No, the complaint we heard most often from Marines is that waaaaay too many Marines live here.
 Sure, there are dozens of barbers that will give you a tight fade, but there’s really nowhere to be off duty and allow your face to fade into a five o’clock shadow.
 Oh, and there’s also that small thing about the contaminated drinking water.